RetroAchievements/docs/docs/general/faq.md

 ![request2](/request2.png)

 The total number of requests is tallied and displayed on the [Most Requested Sets](https://retroachievements.org/games/requests) page which can also be sorted by console.
-If and when a set is created, the user request will be automatically returned to use for another game.
+When a set is created, the user request will be automatically returned for you to request another game.

 The number of requests available to a user is determined as follows: